James-Fleming12/EvidentialHDC/docs/lin_probe_updates/tta_iterations.md

   = \left( X^{\top} X + \lambda I \right)^{-1} X^{\top} Y.
 $$

-This is the exact closed form — no gradient iterations.
+This is the exact closed form, with no gradient iterations.
 What makes it an *update* (not a batch fit) is that the sufficient statistics are pure accumulations over the stream, exactly like prototype means: